 Advertisment

 Indian Athletes To Sport Ethnic Wear At Opening Ceremony

 The athletes are poised to showcase not only their athletic prowess but also the cultural richness of India at the Paris Olympics 2024.
-The saree was discontinued after the Rio Olympics 2016 to give way for salwar suits for women athletes at international sporting events like the Common Wealth Games and Asian Games.
+The saree was discontinued after the 2016 Olympics to give way for salwar suits for women athletes at international sporting events like the Common Wealth Games and Asian Games.

+Advertisment